gitbenb/tl/README.md

     * tl-fleet - mix IRC and XMPP bots
     * tl-irc - IRC bot
     * tl-tornado - a shell web server based on tornado
-    * tl-sleek - XMPP bot
+    * tl-xmpp - XMPP bot

 note: T I M E L I N E is in very early stage of development right now and still subject to change of protocols and API.